jerhon/honlsoft-v2/blog/2023/2023-01-07-kubernetes-config-maps.md

 So, to use a configmap, it needs to be created through its API.
 As I have shown in previous examples with Kubernetes there are two primary ways to create resources and both work here with ConfigMaps.

-First is imperatively through the CLI with the `kubectl create configmap` command, and the second is declartively through a YAML resource definition.
+First is imperatively through the CLI with the `kubectl create configmap` command, and the second is declarative through a YAML resource definition.

-Let's start with the imperative commands.
+In this post I'll be using the imperative commands, and showing the corresponding resources which could be used to create the same resources.

 ## ConfigMaps from the CommandLine